 Trigger Point Treatment for Muscles Spasms and More

 Are you suffering from painful muscle spasms?
-We provide trigger point injections for patients dealing with muscle spasms, chronic pain, fibromyalgia, headaches, and more.
+We provide trigger point treatment for patients dealing with muscle spasms, chronic pain, fibromyalgia, headaches, and more.
 Trigger points are focal areas of spasms and inflammation in various areas of the skeletal muscle.
 We often treat patients dealing with back pain, neck pain, and shoulder pain.
-Using trigger point injections, we are able to manage pain symptoms by injecting some medication into the trigger point.
+Using trigger point treatment, we are able to manage pain symptoms by injecting some medication into the trigger point.
 Sometimes, no medication is needed as the needle alone can help to relieve pain.

 How Trigger Point Injections Work